cube-drone/rt0/players-guide/src/player/combat.md

 ### Unarmed Strike
 Place Minor Arcana cards of suit Wands or Swords on Strike.
 Cards sitting on Strike remain there.
-When the sum of the numerical values on the cards reaches (or exceeds) 13, discard all cards on Strike and deal 5 damage.
+When the sum of the numerical values on the cards reaches (or exceeds) 10, discard all cards on Strike and deal 5 damage to a creature in the same Zone.

 If Strong, 7 damage.
 If Weak, 3 damage.